fum4/npm/README.md

 📜 Saves all routing history in store and offers selectors for easy access

-🌲 History is persisted even after reloading the page
+🌲 History is persisted after reloading the page

+⏭️ Skipping screens capability out of the box just by passing a flag when navigating

 💪 Force current route to re-render capability

-⏭️ Skipping screens capability out of the box just by passing a flag when navigating
+⛵ Intercept location changes before they are rendered on screen

 👀 Everything you need to know about your navigation state and history directly in your favorite developer tools